-Our program for the Fall 2019 semester will take on two fascinating topics:
+Our program for the Spring 2020 semester will take on two fascinating topics:

 If you are interested but would not be able to attend all five of the dates, that is probably fine?
 Please just let us know when you register.

 Time: 1:00 - 2:30 pm

 Dates: February 23, March 8, March 22, April 19, and May 3, 2020